Skip to content

 # Track changes

-git add modified_prompt.txt
+git add modified_prompt.md

 git commit -m "Improved code review prompt with security focus"